nathanhoad/SayWhat/USAGE.md

 ## The Language

 SayWhat has it's own [DSL](https://en.wikipedia.org/wiki/Domain-specific_language), that is unconcerned with how you will be using it.
-This means with one editor & language, you can edit the dialogs for any game engine/framework (as long as you setup a loader on tat end.)
+This means with one editor & language, you can edit the dialogs for any game engine/framework (as long as you setup a loader on that end.)

 ### Bindings

-SayWhat has currently only has ready-made [bindings for Godot](https://github.com/nathanhoad/saywhat_godot), but the format is simple enough you should be abel to use it with anything, using JSON/XML.
+SayWhat currently only has ready-made [bindings for Godot](https://github.com/nathanhoad/saywhat_godot), but the format is simple enough you should be able to use it with anything, using JSON/XML.
 Even with the [Godot bindings](https://github.com/nathanhoad/saywhat_godot), you will still need to set up how it is displayed, but it makes it much easier to use.

 An example of usage for Godot can be seen in [this video](https://youtu.be/mmUxl46h24M) or in [this example project](https://github.com/nathanhoad/saywhat_godot_example).